openedx-unsupported/edx-app-android/wikis/pull_request_readme.md

 Sometimes you might get a comment that is out of scope such as an auto-format showing a line of code that could be problematic but unrelated.
 Feel free to discuss with the reviewer.

 #### Rebasing
 There different ways to update your branch with the current master branch.
-The preferred way is to rebase against master rather than erging while PR comments are being addressed.
+The preferred way is to rebase against master rather than merging while PR comments are being addressed.
 Rebase often!
 When you are ready to merge, there will be no conflicts since they have already been resolved when rebasing.

 #### Merging!
 Commits can get messy so we want to squash all of our commits into logical units.
 Usually this means submitting one commit per PR but sometimes multiple somewhat related changes may be made in one pull request.
-For exameple, a feature depends on another area of the code to be refactored.
+For example, a feature depends on another area of the code to be refactored.
 Whether the feature is implemented or not, the refactoring can be considered a sepearate commit.

-- Two thumbs up from 2 sepearate reviewers :+1:
+- Two thumbs up from 2 separate reviewers :+1:
 - Rebased (preferred) or merge against master branch (TODO rebasing)
 - Squashed commits
 - Commit message properly describes the change.